 May 68 was an enormous assembly, during which all established perceptions were questioned, giving rise to ideas and approaches on society and the world that are central to theoretical discourse up until today.

-At every corner of OCC – lobby, Main and Upper Stage – singers, musicians, actors, performers, students, and art lovers will take part in a multifaceted marathon of performance of emblematic works and happenings.
-Most of these works are presented in Greece for the first time.
+At every corner of Onassis Stegi – lobby, Main and Upper Stage – singers, musicians, actors, performers, students, and art lovers took part in a multifaceted marathon of performance of emblematic works and happenings.
+Most of these works were presented in Greece for the first time.

-At the same time, visitors can watch films and video.
-The tribute will be concluded with a concert with soloists and a music ensemble at the Main Stage.
+At the same time, visitors could watch films and video.
+The tribute was concluded with a concert with soloists and a music ensemble at the Main Stage.

 Idea, Composition, Direction Oversight, Musicological Research, Realisations, Orchestration, Organization: Anargyros Deniosos